Thai party ousted in 2014 coup picks Thaksin loyalist for PM in elections

 While Sudarat is the top name, the other two Pheu Thai candidates are former Transport Minister Chatchart Sittipan, 52, and former justice minister Chaikasem Sitisiri, 70.

-Pheu Thai's main opponent, the pro-military Palang Pracharat Party, has said it will nominate junta leader Prayuth as its leading candidate.
+Pheu Thai's main opponent, the pro-military Palang Pracharat Party, has said it will nominate Prime Minister Prayuth as its leading candidate.
 Prayuth must now decided whether to accept that nomination.

 "I still have time before Feb.
 8, but I am glad," Prayuth told reporters on Thursday.